FMMT666/launchpad.py/README.md

 So, if the "cue" page is active and you try to activate an LED in the "loop" page, that will not be visible until you activate that page.

+### Ubuntu 17.04 or alsa.conf issues

+Several users reported errors related to alsa.conf file missing:

+    ALSA lib conf.c:3009:(snd_config_update_r) Cannot access file /etc/alsa/alsa.conf ALSA lib seq.c:935:(snd_seq_open_noupdate) Unknown SEQ default

+If /etc/alsa/alsa.conf does not exist, you can create a symbolic link to where it resides on your system.
+Find it with:

+    find /etc /usr -name "alsa.conf"

+If that command can _not_ find the "alsa.conf" (a common place is /usr/share/alsa/alsa.conf), you probably don't have Alsa installed at all.

+In all other cases, you can create a symbolic link from /etc/alsa/alsa.conf to the reakl file (assuming /usr/share/alsa/alsa.conf here).
+Warning: Double check whether /etc/alsa/alsa.conf _really_ does not exist first!

+    sudo mkdir /etc/alsa
+    sudo ln -s /usr/share/alsa/alsa.conf /etc/alsa/alsa.conf

+After that, you might experience that Launchpad.py cannot find any MIDI devices.
+The output from "lp.ListAll()" does not return anything.

+In this case, the default sequencer entries might be missing in your alsa.conf.
+You might wish to add this to your alsa.conf:

+    #
+    #  Sequencer interface
+    #

+    seq.default {
+      type hw
+      hint.description "Added by experts.
+Source: Internet \o/" }

+    seq.hw {
+    type hw
+    }

+Thanks to [MartinPaulEve][17] for pointing that out.

 ### For Mac users